-3.2.9 Invasive Exotic Plant Species
+3.2.8 Invasive Exotic Plant Species

-The major invasive exotic threats to native plant species in the Central City Preserve Area are annual grasses and herbs, including bromes, wild oats, ryegrass (Lolium sp.), other non-native annual grasses, and black mustard.
+The major invasive exotic threats to native plant species in the Central City Preserve Area are non-native grasses, including pampas grass, bromes, wild oats, ryegrass, and herbaceous species, such as sweet fennel and black mustard.
 These species quickly establish populations in disturbed areas and the interface of disturbed areas and native habitat.
-Annual grasses and black mustard invade native habitats and replace the native herbaceous understory species.
-At the end of the growing season of these non-natives, they dry out and provide potential fuel for wildfires.
+Annual grasses, sweet fennel, and black mustard invade native habitats and replace the native herbaceous understory species.
+At the end of the growing season of these non-natives, they dry out and provide fuel for wildfires.

-Pampas grass is a threat to native plants throughout PMA 1.
-Wind disperses this species' seed and it will outcompete native plants for resources.
-Subunit 1-1c has been invaded by a large population of pampas grass and a large number of pampas grass individuals are scattered throughout Rice Canyon in subunit 1-2b.
-All other subunits have been invaded by pampas grass to some degree.
-Pampas grass has been used in the plant palette of adjacent non-Preserve open space districts that may be managed by the City and homeowner's associations and these areas provide source populations that are invading the Preserve in PMA 1.
+Pampas grass is a serious threat to native plants throughout PMA 2.
+Wind disperses this species' seed and it will rapidly outcompete native plants for resources.
+A large population of pampas grass has invaded the southern willow scrub in subunit 2-2c.
+Almost all other subunits have been invaded by pampas grass to some degree.
+Pampas grass has been used in the plant palette of adjacent non-Preserve open space districts that may be managed by the City and homeowner's associations.
+These areas provide source populations that are invading the Preserve in PMA 2.

-Tocolote, a ubiquitous weed that occurs throughout PMA 1, is a serious threat to native species, particularly narrow endemic species such as Otay tarplant, San Diego thornmint, and variegated dudleya that inhabit open grassland.
+Star-thistle, a ubiquitous weed that occurs throughout PMA 2, is a serious threat to native species, particularly narrow endemic species, such as Otay tarplant, that inhabit open grassland.

 Other invasive plant species pose a threat to native plant species, habitat structure, and wildlife species populations.
-These species include sweet fennel (Foeniculum vulgare), ice plant (Carpobrotis edulis), tamarisk (Tamarix sp.), hollow-stem asphodel (Asphodelus fistulosus), and filaree (Erodium sp.).
+These species include sweet fennel (Foeniculum vulgare), ice plant (various species), tamarisk (Tamarix sp.), hollow-stem asphodel (Asphodelus fistulosus), and filaree.

-Baseline Biological Resources Report Figures 5d-5f and 5j illustrate the locations of invasive exotic species identified in PMA 1.
-Attachment 10 of the Baseline Biological Resources Report lists all the plant species observed, both native and non-native within each PMA subunit.
+Figures 7a, 7h, and 7i in the Baseline Biological Resources Report (RECON 2004) illustrate the locations of invasive exotic species identified in PMA 2.
+Attachment 12 of the Baseline Biological Resources Report (RECON 2004) lists all the plant species observed, both native and non-native within each PMA subunit.
 This plant list is more comprehensive than the map depiction of invasive plant locations.
-Since the focus of this biological study was to identify locations of narrow endemic plant species, efforts were directed towards that goal, and not every population of invasive species were mapped, however, all non-native species detected were recorded in Attachment 10.
+Since the focus of this biological study was to identify locations of narrow endemic plant species, efforts were directed towards that goal, and not every population of invasive species were mapped; however, non-native species detected were recorded in Attachment 12 of the Baseline Biological Resources Report (RECON 2004).